Experience the world of work, enhance your CV, and learn new skills on a work placement.

+The past year confirmed that I’d like to work in this sector, but changed what department within it I enjoy the most.
 I went into my placement thinking I’d want to work in museum learning, but I left knowing that exhibition design and visitor interaction is what I truly enjoy.

 Read more from Tereza

-Daria Paterek, second-year English BA – Completed an online placement at a marketing agancy
+Daria Paterek, second-year English BA – completed an online placement at a marketing agancy

 I gained market research skills, teamwork, online skills, communication.
 They will definitely be helpful in my future career in marketing, which is all about maintaining and developing client relationships.

-Read more about Daria's experience
+More about Daria's experience

-Other placement testimonials:
+Other placement testimonials

 Olivia Marshall – completed a placement at Status Social